Franzcasttr/Franzcasttr/README.md

 - 👋 Hi, I’m Franz
-- 👀 I’m interested in building web projects
+- 👀 Sometimes you need to slow down in order to speed up.